-- No corporate income tax.
+- No corporate income tax

-- No personal income tax.
+- No personal income tax

-- No franchise tax on income.
+- No franchise tax on income

-- No admissions tax.
+- No admissions tax

-- No unitary tax.
+- No unitary tax

-- No estate tax or gift tax.
+- No estate tax or gift tax

-That means that investors can remain anonymous, using an attorney or other hired hand to serve as the person of record.
+When you form a Nevada LLC, you enjoy a good deal of privacy.
+Unlike many other states, Nevada LLCs do not require a list of member (owner) names to be filed with the state.
+That means that investors can remain anonymous, using an attorney or registered agent to serve as the person of record.
 You can add an extra level of security by having the membership units owned by a generically named revocable trust fund.

-As a manager, officer, or director, you aren’t normally held responsible for the company’s liabilities or obligations unless you are part of an outright fraud or sign documents in which you offer a personal guarantee on your assets so the lender can come after you in the event the Nevada LLC doesn't repay the obligation.
+One of the benefits of forming an LLC is protecting your personal assets from business liability.
+In the state of Nevada, liability is limited to the company.
+As a manager, officer, or director, you aren’t normally held responsible for the company’s liabilities or obligations unless you are part of an outright fraud or sign a contract in which you offer a personal guarantee on your assets so the lender can come after you in the event the Nevada LLC doesn't repay the obligation.

-Although not specific to only Nevada LLCs, using a limited liability company to conduct operations and hold investments can have a lot of unexpected benefits that might not be readily apparent.
+Although not specific to Nevada LLCs, using a limited liability company to conduct operations and hold investments can have a lot of unexpected benefits that might not be readily apparent.

-For example, The United States Treasury allows entities such as limited liability companies to have their own purchase limits on Series EE savings bonds and Series I savings bonds that are in addition to the limitations imposed on individuals.

-At the time I write this, that means your family LLC could invest an extra $10,000 a year in the former and $10,000 a year in the latter for an extra $20,000 in savings bond purchases per annum.
+For example, the U.S. allows entities such as limited liability companies to have their own purchase limits on Series EE savings bonds and Series I savings bonds that are in addition to the limitations imposed on individuals.
+That means your family LLC could invest an extra $10,000 a year in the former and $10,000 a year in the latter for an extra $20,000 in savings bond purchases per year.